-In the Iowa Law Clinic, students act as attorneys, not interns.
+In the Law Clinic at Iowa Law, students act as attorneys, not interns.
 They learn necessary skills that cut across practice areas, from client interviewing and case theory development to cultural competence and resilience.
 Students have primary responsibility for the representation of their clients at all stages of the legal process and learn to use and trust their legal judgment.

 The Law Clinic functions like a single law firm with six distinct practice groups: Federal Criminal Defense, Civil & Employment Litigation, Estate Planning, Law & Policy in Action, Immigration, and the Community Empowerment Law Project.
 The Legal Clinic is unique in that students can choose to focus on one area of law or explore different interests by participating in two practice groups.